Shopify/krane/README.md

 * You must remove the` kubectl.kubernetes.io/last-applied-configuration` annotation from any resources in the namespace that are not included in your deploy directory.
 This annotation is added automatically when you create resources with `kubectl apply`. `kubernetes-deploy` will prune any resources that have this annotation and are not in the deploy directory.<sup>2</sup>
 * Each app managed by `kubernetes-deploy` must have its own exclusive Kubernetes namespace.

 <sup>1</sup> We run integration tests against these Kubernetes versions.
+Kubernetes v1.7 was officially
+supported in gem versions < 0.21.
 Kubernetes v1.6 was officially supported in gem versions < 0.16.
 Kubernetes v1.5 was officially supported in gem versions < 0.12.

 <sup>2</sup> This requirement can be bypassed with the `--no-prune` option, but it is not recommended.